eriktaubeneck/hacker_risk/README.md

  - You must own the attacking country, and not the defending country
  - You must leave at least one unit in the attacking country when you invade the defending country
  - This command may be available even if you have no legal attacks
+ - When you wish end the attacking phase, you will have to send `end_attack_phase` (see next section).
 Response:

 ```